wolpert/svarm/docs/Design.md

 # tl;dr

-dStore provides an enterprise-grade, federated, multi-tenant key/value datastore in the same vein as DynamoDB and Cassandra that scales linearly and with little required maintenance.
+dStore provides an open-source enterprise-grade, federated, multi-tenant key/value datastore in the same vein as DynamoDB and Cassandra that scales linearly and with little required maintenance.

 # Summary

-dStore provides for a key/value datastore, designed for those familiar with DynamoDB and Cassandra.
+dStore is a key/value datastore, designed for those familiar with DynamoDB and Cassandra.
 It's built to easily add nodes to the cluster and internally re-distribute the workload as needed.
-Designed from the ground up to allow for multi-tenant usages.
+Designed from the ground up to allow for multi-tenant usages, and minimal maintenance.
+Security is built in from the start.

 It would be great if dStore was API compatible with DynamoDB.